johnbent/cortx-k8s/README.md

 [CORTX Community Object Storage](https://github.com/Seagate/cortx) is 100% open-source object storage, uniquely optimized for mass capacity storage devices.
 This repository provides capability and support for deploying CORTX onto the [Kubernetes](https://kubernetes.io/) container orchestration platform.

+Just making a dummy edit so I can see whether you all have a PR template.

 ## Table of Contents

 1. [Project Overview](#project-overview)